TSG Art Program

 The Solution

-The arts are an outlet for development and self expression.
+The arts are an outlet for cognitive development and self expression.

 OUR PROCESS